-Cool breezes and falling leaves are around the corner, and for many parts of the country those telltale signs of fall signal the best possible season for roofing.
+Cool breezes and falling leaves are around the corner, and for many parts of the country those telltale signs of fall signal the best possible season for roofing in Rochester, NY

 The same perfectly cool weather that makes fall a favorite time of year for camping and outdoor activities also makes it a great time for roofing - and not just because it's more comfortable for the roofer.
 Asphalt shingles, the most popular form of roofing in the U.S., have an optimum temperature for installation.
 Keep in mind, the perfect roofing weather of fall can mean busy contractors.